paritytech/substrate-airgapped/README.md

 - substrate-airgapped-create: Create a Call and additional data in preparation for signing.
 - substrate-airgapped-type: Things FRAME type related.
 - substrate-airgapped-sign: Create an `UncheckedExtrinsic` by signing the relevant outputs of substrate-airgapped-create.

+Note: The code here is heavily inspired by [paritytech/substrate-subxt](https://github.com/paritytech/substrate-subxt)